 Edged by white cliffs, Germany’s largest island remains a gentle, pastoral place where it’s easy to escape the crowds.

-Soak up the views from high-altitude pistes, or brave the fearsome Kandahar World Cup Run.
+Soak up the views from high-altitude pistes, or brave the fearsome Kandahar World Cup Run in Garmisch-Partenkirchen.

 Aachen’s ancient cathedral is a taste of Byzantium in the heart of the city.

-Idle in escapist Strandkörbe seats or skim across the sea on a kite-surf.
+Idle in escapist Strandkörbe seats or skim across the sea on a kite-surf in one of the many small sea resorts on the North Sea.

-Alpine scenery, clean air and challenging hikes in Bavaria’s beautiful south.
+Enjoy the alpine scenery, clean air and moderate to challenging hikes in Bavaria’s beautiful south.